Premium Denver Label Printing

 The choice of printing press matters as it directly influences the quality of the print, precision, and the level of detail attainable, especially in fine image registration.
 A high-quality press from our Denver label company enables efficient operations, ensuring that the ink properly adheres to the chosen substrate and displays vibrant colors, ultimately resulting in professional, high-quality prints that accurately represent your brand.

 Exploring Different PRINTING PRESS TYPES

 The stack press is characterized by one or more stacks of printing stations arranged vertically on either side of the press frame.
 Each stack has its own plate cylinder which prints one color of a multicolor impression.
 All stations are driven from a common gear train.
 Stack presses are easy to set up and can print both sides of the web in one pass.
-They can be integrated with winders, unwinders, cutters, creasers, and coating equipment.
-They are very popular in milk carton printing.
+They can be integrated with winders, unwinders, cutters, creasers, and coating equipment and are very popular in milk carton printing.

-Central impression cylinder (CIC), like the common impression rotary letterpress, uses a single impression cylinder mounted in the press frame.
+A central impression cylinder (CIC) press, like the common impression rotary letterpress, uses a single impression cylinder mounted in the press frame.
 Two to eight color printing stations surround the central impression cylinder.
 Each station consists of an ink pan, fountain roller, anilox roll, doctor blade, and plate cylinder.
 As the web enters the press it comes into contact with the impression cylinder and remains in contact until it leaves the press.

 The result is precise registration which allows CIC presses to produce very good color impressions.
 CIC presses are used extensively in label printing services for flexible films.